 I couldn’t get enough of the mint tea.
 I know it was just a leaf in a glass, but it was perfectly minty and sweet.
 It was in a small shot-like glass, which wasn’t enough for me.

 Peppermint is my favourite herbal tea, but even just plain mint never replicates authentic Moroccan mint tea.
-I think the climate has a huge effect of the flavour.
+I think the climate has a huge effect on the flavour.
 Mint leaves here are pretty bland in comparison!

 We saw the Palace Petit Socco, which is basically the town’s square in the Medina Area, and the District Urbain de Tangier-Medina, which is the most beautiful-looking government building I’ve ever seen.

-We didn’t get to see inside anything as this was basically a speed tour for visitors from Spain.
+We didn’t get to see anything inside as this was basically a speed tour for visitors from Spain.
 However, if you’re visiting for more than a few hours, I would have loved to have seen the Caves of Hercules.

 Feeling refreshed after lunch, we got to see what most people were looking forward to the most: carpet shops.
 This is one of those things Morocco is known for.
 It was fascinating to see the people talk about how carpets are made.
 They showed us various rugs with different patterns and weaving styles.

-I took home a yellow handmade scarf, it’s too delicate to wear everyday, but I absolutely love it.
+I took home a yellow handmade scarf, it’s too delicate to wear every day, but I absolutely love it.
 We also got authentic Argan oil and locally grown saffron.
 You can see Tangier on my Postcard Wall, and it also earned a spot in my Adventure Book.

 This wasn’t just exciting because I was visiting another country, while already in another, but a whole new continent!
 This means I’ve been to three of the world’s seven continents.
 The others are Europe by default of living here, but I’ve seen other parts of Europe like Paris and London.
-I’ve also been the the US, but mostly New York.
+I’ve also been the US, but mostly New York.

 Have you ever been to Morocco?
-Where would you love to visit?